Database Migration Tools: Flyway, Liquibase, Prisma Migrate, Drizzle Kit, and golang-migrate

 npx prisma migrate status

-# Reset database (development only)
+# Reset database and reapply all migrations (development only)

 npx prisma migrate reset